opendocsg/slw-judgments-backfill/2011_SGCA_17/report.md

 **Introduction**

-1       The accused, Khor Soon Lee (“the Appellant”), was charged with and convicted of importing 27.86 grams of diamorphine into Singapore (see _Public Prosecutor v Khor Soon Lee_ [2009] SGHC 291 (“the GD”)).
+1       The accused, Khor Soon Lee (“the Appellant”), was charged with and convicted of importing 27.86 grams of diamorphine into Singapore (see _Public Prosecutor v Khor Soon Lee_ <span class="citation">[2009] SGHC 291</span> (“the GD”)).
 He now appeals against his conviction.

 **Background and facts**